ericbulloch/kwmd/write_ups/flow.md

 - Run the command: `python3 -c 'import pty;pty.spawn("/bin/bash")'`.
 This creates a new process that runs bash in a pseudo-terminal (pty).
 - Run the command: `export TERM=xterm`.
 This sets the terminal emulator to xterm.
 This is the default setting for Ubuntu.
 - Move your shell session to the background by hitting `^Z` (ctrl+Z).
-I need to run one more command and this process needs to be in the background.
+I need to run one more command and this process needs to be in the background for the command to work.
 - Run the command: `stty raw -echo; fg`.
-This disables the raw input and output and just sends it straight through.
+This disables the raw input and output and just sends it straight through to standard in and out.
+The `fg` command move the previous process from the background to the foreground.